Read Online

 New Zealand Trade Manual Visitors renting a car may find motel accommodation to be a good option – car parking is usually included in the price.

 Rental offices are usually located at airports, ferry terminals and city depots.
 Cars are a good-value option, but campers are also popular.
-Equipped with beds, cooking facilities and sometimes a bathroom, they allow your clients to save on accommodation costs by staying in camping grounds.
-Motorcycles are also available for hire, but your clients should make sure they’re prepared for changeable weather.
+Equipped with beds, cooking facilities and sometimes a bathroom, they allow clients to save on accommodation costs.
+Motorcycle rentals are also available, but your clients should make sure they’re prepared for changeable weather.
 Minimum hire ages vary from 21 to 25, and drivers must hold a driver’s licence (in English) or an International Driving Permit.
 Some companies let hirers pick up a new car on the other side of Cook Strait.

 For campers, try Kiwi Campers, which offers high-quality campers at affordable prices (some with shower and toilet), or Happy Campers which specialises in low-cost campers for FIT travellers.
 Tui Campers has late-model campers fitted out with all the amenities.
 Other camper hire companies are: Kea, Britz, Maui and United Campervans.